mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of scarcity

 Another core function of money is being a <a href="https://en.wikipedia.org/wiki/Store_of_value" target="_blank">store of value</a>.
-Money needs to be able to maintain its value and purchasing power over time.
-Scarcity is at the core of maintaining value over time.
-The problem is that all modern money has an inflationary supply, which reduces its value over time, and diminishes its ability to function as a store of value.
+Money needs to be able to maintain its purchasing power over time.
+Scarcity is at the core of maintaining purchasing power over time.
+All modern money has an inflationary supply, which reduces its purchasing power over time, and diminishes its ability to function as a store of value.

 <small>_Note: modern fiat money is inflationary as it is argued that small amounts of inflation drive economic growth and an adjustable monetary supply is a tool for governments to respond to economic events._</small>